CrackedPolishedBlackstoneBricksMC/.github/profile/README.md

 INCLUDE THIS IN YOUR TOOLCHAINS AND MODS IF YOU AGREE

 THIS WAY PLAYERS AND DEVELOPERS CAN BE SURE TO PICK OUT QUALITY TOOLING SIMPLY BY LOCATING THE TOOLING MANIFESTO (CTRL+F)

+# hi welcome to chilis

+## what is this

+Place to put things relevant to modded minecraft that aren't themselves mods - toolchains, tools, mod analyzers, etc

+## thats nice. well it's looken kinda barren at the moment

+Yeah i know. sorry

+## also whats that big wall about

+its a copypasta dont worry about it

+## whats with the name

+spoof on minecraft projects that name themself after a random block or item from the game (see: basically anything bukkit-derived)